lucasberghoef/Project-1-Individueel/README.md

 # Individueel Project A - Lucas Berghoef (500771170)

-In this individual project I had to design a data visualisation where the user can see (at least) three different sorts of insight (f.e. who, where, when, how, what or why) from my dataset.
+In this individual project I had to design a data visualisation where the user can see (at least) three different sorts of insight (i.e. who, where, when, how, what or why) from my dataset.

 I used the following examples and data: